aesara-devs/aesara/doc/extending/graph_rewriting.rst

-:obj:`optdb` is an object which is an instance of :class:`SequenceDB <optdb.SequenceDB>`, itself a subclass of :class:`OptimizationDatabase <optdb.OptimizationDatabase>`.
+:obj:`optdb` is an object which is an instance of :class:`SequenceDB <optdb.SequenceDB>`, itself a subclass of :class:`RewriteDatabase <optdb.RewriteDatabase>`.
-There exist (for now) two types of :class:`OptimizationDatabase`, :class:`SequenceDB` and :class:`EquilibriumDB`.
+There exist (for now) two types of :class:`RewriteDatabase`, :class:`SequenceDB` and :class:`EquilibriumDB`.
-When given an appropriate :class:`OptimizationQuery`, :class:`OptimizationDatabase` objects build an :class:`Optimizer` matching the query.
+When given an appropriate :class:`OptimizationQuery`, :class:`RewriteDatabase` objects build an :class:`Optimizer` matching the query.

-A :class:`SequenceDB` contains :class:`Optimizer` or :class:`OptimizationDatabase` objects.
+A :class:`SequenceDB` contains :class:`Optimizer` or :class:`RewriteDatabase` objects.
 Each of them has a name, an arbitrary number of tags and an integer representing their order in the sequence.
 When a :class:`OptimizationQuery` is applied to a :class:`SequenceDB`, all :class:`Optimizer`\s whose tags match the query are inserted in proper order in a :class:`SequenceOptimizer`, which is returned.
-If the :class:`SequenceDB` contains :class:`OptimizationDatabase` instances, the :class:`OptimizationQuery` will be passed to them as well and the optimizers they return will be put in their places.
+If the :class:`SequenceDB` contains :class:`RewriteDatabase` instances, the :class:`OptimizationQuery` will be passed to them as well and the optimizers they return will be put in their places.

-An :class:`EquilibriumDB` contains :class:`NodeRewriter` or :class:`OptimizationDatabase` objects.
+An :class:`EquilibriumDB` contains :class:`NodeRewriter` or :class:`RewriteDatabase` objects.
 Each of them has a name and an arbitrary number of tags.
 When a :class:`OptimizationQuery` is applied to an :class:`EquilibriumDB`, all :class:`NodeRewriter`\s that match the query are inserted into an :class:`EquilibriumGraphRewriter`, which is returned.
-If the :class:`SequenceDB` contains :class:`OptimizationDatabase` instances, the :class:`OptimizationQuery` will be passed to them as well and the :class:`NodeRewriter`\s they return will be put in their places (note that as of yet no :class:`OptimizationDatabase` can produce :class:`NodeRewriter` objects, so this is a moot point).
+If the :class:`SequenceDB` contains :class:`RewriteDatabase` instances, the :class:`OptimizationQuery` will be passed to them as well and the :class:`NodeRewriter`\s they return will be put in their places (note that as of yet no :class:`RewriteDatabase` can produce :class:`NodeRewriter` objects, so this is a moot point).

-Aesara contains one principal :class:`OptimizationDatabase` object, :class:`optdb`, which contains all of Aesara's optimizers with proper tags.
+Aesara contains one principal :class:`RewriteDatabase` object, :class:`optdb`, which contains all of Aesara's optimizers with proper tags.
 It is recommended to insert new :class:`Optimizer`\s in it.
 As mentioned previously, optdb is a :class:`SequenceDB`, so, at the top level, Aesara applies a sequence